Ethiopia: Energy and hydropower

 Ethiopia has 14 major rivers flowing from its highlands, including the Nile.
 It has the largest water reserves in Africa.
 As of 2012, hydroelectric plants represented around 88.2% of the total installed electricity generating capacity.

 The remaining electrical power was generated from fossil fuels (8.3%) and renewable sources (3.6%).

 The electrification rate for the total population in 2016 was 42%, with 85% coverage in urban areas and 26% coverage in rural areas.
 As of 2016, total electricity production was 11.15 TW⋅h and consumption was 9.062 TW⋅h.
 There were 0.166 TW⋅h of electricity exported, 0 kW⋅h imported, and 2.784 GW of installed generating capacity.

 Ethiopia delivers roughly 81% of water volume to the Nile through the river basins of the Blue Nile, Sobat River and Atbara.
 In 1959, Egypt and Sudan signed a bilateral treaty, the 1959 Nile Waters Agreement, which gave both countries exclusive maritime rights over the Nile waters.
 Ever since, Egypt has discouraged almost all projects in Ethiopia that sought to use the local Nile tributaries.
 This had the effect of discouraging external financing of hydropower and irrigation projects in western Ethiopia, thereby impeding water resource-based economic development projects.
 However, Ethiopia is in the process of constructing a large 6,450 MW hydroelectric dam on the Blue Nile river.
-When completed, this Grand Ethiopian Renaissance Dam is slated to be the largest hydroelectric power station in Africa.
+Completed in 2023, this Grand Ethiopian Renaissance Dam is slated to be the largest hydroelectric power station in Africa.
 The Gibe III hydroelectric project is so far the largest in the country with an installed capacity of 1,870 MW.
 For the year 2017–18 (2010 E.C) this hydroelectric dam generated 4,900 GW⋅h.

 Agriculture

 Agriculture constitutes around 85% of the labour force.
 However, the service sector represents the largest portion of the GDP.
 Many other economic activities depend on agriculture, including marketing, processing, and export of agricultural products.
 Production is overwhelmingly by small-scale farmers and enterprises, and a large part of commodity exports are provided by the small agricultural cash-crop sector.
 Principal crops include coffee, legumes, oilseeds, cereals, potatoes, sugarcane, and vegetables.
-Ethiopia is also a Vavilov centre of diversity for domesticated crops, including enset, coffee and teff.
+Ethiopia is also a Vavilov centre of diversity for domesticated crops, including enset, coffee, okra and teff.

-Exports are almost entirely agricultural commodities (with the exception of Gold exports), and coffee is the largest foreign exchange earner.
+Exports are almost entirely agricultural commodities (with the exception of gold exports), and coffee is the largest foreign exchange earner.
 Ethiopia is Africa's second biggest maize producer.
-According to UN estimations the per capita GDP of Ethiopia has reached $357 as of 2011.
+According to UN estimations, the per capita GDP of Ethiopia has reached $357 as of 2011.